Constraining SMEFT BSM scenarios with EWPO and $\Delta_{CKM}$: Introduction

+In the SMEFT parametrisation, we also consider certain subsets of operators affecting the observables of our interest and perform the fit to constrain their WCs.
+Depending on the UV complete scenarios, typically only a subset of all the WCs contributes significantly to a set of well measured low energy observables.
+One such fit looks at the scenario where the operators common to the $M_W$ and $\Delta_{CKM}$ are the ones carrying the imprint of the New Physics.
+Another New Physics scenario considered here is the set of WCs which appear in the expression for $M_W$ at the tree-level.

+We also perform a fit for the vector-like lepton models which are popular for their ability to address the discrepancy in muon $(g-2)$ and providing masses to the SM neutrinos through the seesaw mechanism.
+By matching these models to SMEFT at the tree-level, we perform the fit where the WCs now carry the imprints of couplings and the mass-scale of these new leptons.
+It also enables us to constrain the UV parameters of the model.

+Moreover, we have used $S,~T$ and $V$~\cite{Peskin:1991sw,Maksymyk:1993zm,Burgess:1993vc} to parametrise the New Physics contribution to EWPO.
+With the assumption that there are no additional electroweak gauge bosons and that new physics coupling to light fermions are suppressed, $S$ and $T$ (along with $U$, contributions to which from majority of new physics scenarios are small and generated at SMEFT in dimension-8) parametrise the new physics effects in the vacuum polarisation diagrams of the electroweak gauge bosons.
+If the presence of New Physics also leads to changing of the weak coupling constant $G_F$, it can be parametrised by the inclusion of $V$ parameter along with $S$ and $T$~\cite{Csaki:2002gy}.
+Since the Cabibbo anomaly can only be explained by adjusting the $V$ parameter, this analysis is rendered all the more important.

 This paper is organized as follows: In the next section, we revisit the contributions of dimension-6 operators to the shift in fermion couplings to gauge-bosons at leading order.
-In section~[\ref{sec:zpole}], we briefly discuss near Z pole observables (LEP-I) and the observables arising due to $WW$ production (LEP-II).
-We then discuss the contributions of SMEFT operators to muon and beta decay obtained by matching with LEFT at one loop in section~[\ref{sec:LEFT}] and discuss the fitting framework in section~[\ref{sec:ewf}].
+In section~[\ref{sec:zpole}], we briefly discuss the near $Z$ pole precision observables (EWPO) and the observables arising due to $WW$ production (LEP-II).
+We then discuss the contributions of the SMEFT operators to muon and beta decay as obtained by matching with LEFT at one loop (in section)~[\ref{sec:LEFT}] and discuss the fitting framework in section~[\ref{sec:ewf}].
 Further, we analyze various model independent frameworks, using $S,~T, ~V$ and the subsets of dimension-6 operators affecting the EWPO and $\Delta_{CKM}$.
 Finally, in section~[\ref{sec:outlook}] we summarize the results.